acsenrafilho/cucaracha/docs/getting_started.md

 ```

 !!! note
-    The call of `load_dataet()` is automatically made when an `ml_trainers` class is instanciated.
+    The call of `load_dataset()` is automatically made when an `ml_trainers` class is instanciated.
 However, if you want to evaluate the training dataset directly, you can used the direct call as given at the example to obtain the training data at your hands.

 6. Training the Model
 Train the model using the train_model method.
 You can also provide custom callbacks if needed: